 How does a UPS mailbox work?

-UPS stores will always send you text notifications whenever a package comes in so you can check them as soon as possible.
+UPS stores will always send you text notifications whenever a package arrives so you can check them as soon as possible.
 In addition, the stores offer 24-hour access, unlike a PO Box that only runs during business hours, making you miss some time-sensitive packages.

 Interestingly, your address from the UPS store can be used as a business address or a personal mailbox, depending on your needs.